Just because the romance faded doesn't mean the friendship will, too.

-It’s often tempting to remain friends with an ex, especially right after a breakup when you are still used to relying on their emotional support.
+It’s often tempting to be friends with an ex, especially right after a breakup when you are still used to relying on their emotional support.
 But is it wise?
 The answer, as with most things, is: It depends.

 But many people struggle to stay connected on a friendly level because they still desire something more from their ex.
 That’s when you can get into trouble.
 Bottom line: friendships are mutual.
 So if you are going to stay friends, you and your ex must be in agreement about the vision for your friendship.

-1. Agree to a No-Contact Period
+1. Agree to a "no contact" period.

-If you’re just breaking up, it’s best to agree to a period of no contact-- maybe 2 weeks, maybe 3 months.
+If you’re just breaking up, it’s best to agree to a period of no contact — maybe 2 weeks, maybe 3 months.
 During this time, you begin to separate your lives and wean yourself from each other’s emotional support.
-Without this breathing space that creates final closure, you can wind up using your previous partner as a crutch and not really be moving on at all- something that will hold you both back.
+Without this breathing space that creates final closure, you can wind up using your previous partner as a crutch and not really be moving on at all, which is something that will hold you both back.

 Agree to check in at the end of your decided upon time frame.
 At that time, see if you are both past the “reactive stage.”
-Can you talk to and think about each other without getting all emotional- either teary or angry?
+Can you talk to and think about each other without getting emotional, either teary or angry?
 If so, it might be time to resume a friendship.
 If not, more time may be needed.

-2. Create a Mutual Definition of Friendship
+2. Create a mutual definition of friendship.

 A friendship needs to start from a clean and clear space that is defined in a fresh way.
 So once you’ve created that space, confirm that you both still want to be friends.
 If the answer remains yes for you both — and it might not be after your grace period — then it’s time to decide what you want your friendship to look like.

 Without this step, people tend to hurt each other because they have differing ideas of what it means to be “friends” with an ex.
 So be honest with each other.
 What is your ideal?
 Coffee once a year to catch up?
 Friendly email updates once a quarter?
 Grabbing lunch once a month?

 The goal here is to find something that feels good to both of you.
-If you can’t, chances are, it’s not the right time to maintain a friendly connection because someone is still emotionally attached and is going to get hurt.
+If you can’t, chances are it’s not the right time to maintain a friendly connection because someone is still emotionally attached and is going to get hurt.